-Take a look back at YASC Honor Award recipients and get inspired to enter the YASC 2017 challenge!
+Take a look back at YASC Honor Award recipients!

 PROJECT NAME: Growing Pittsburgh

 PARTICIPANT: Selina Bitting, Assoc.
 AIA

 2017 Equitable Pittsburgh: The Most Livable City for Everyone: The challenge was to design a project that will make a statement on the theme of “Equitable Pittsburgh.”
 Read more

 DESIGN TEAM: Jake Morrison

 2016 Vision PGH 2050: The challenge was to design for a resilient future.
 Read more